 Born in Atlanta, Georgia, Margaret attended riding camp when she was 6 and fell in love with horses.
 Her parents signed her up for riding lessons, and for many years she spent hours and hours at a backyard barn called “Baker’s Acres.”
 She and the others would spend all day grooming, riding and listening to stories about horses from their mentor.
 Over time, Margaret worked hard and earned the respect of her elders; in turn, they rewarded her with the opportunity to help out with the green horses and to mentor the younger students.

 Eventually Margaret convinced her parents to let her start riding at a nearby show barn, where there were more opportunities.
-Eventually, got her first pony, Sparkle Plenty.
+Eventually, she got her first pony, Sparkle Plenty.
 At 13, Margaret moved to Minneapolis, Minnesota, and began riding at Studio Farms.
 Under Keiri Kaneps’ tutelage she worked the way up to the junior hunters, where she garnered Minnesota Hunter/Jumper Association (MHJA) year-end titles and won numerous AHSA Zone 6 championships.
-Her true passion was in the equitation ring, however, where she was extremely successful, qualifying for and riding in the USEF/Pessoa Hunter Seat Equitation Medal Final at Harrisburg, and the ASPCA Maclay National Championships.
+Her true passion was in the equitation ring, however, where she was extremely successful, qualifying for and riding in the USEF/Dover Hunter Seat Equitation Medal Final at Harrisburg, and the ASPCA Maclay National Championships.

 After high school Margaret attended Mount Holyoke College where she focused on academics.
 She majored in religious studies, graduated cum laude with honors, and continued on to earn a Master’s Degree in Ethics from the University of Chicago.
 Academia ultimately didn’t seem like the right fit, so Margaret gave corporate America a try, working at a Chicago-based marketing firm where she rose to the ranks of Creative Director at Group II Communications.